Ada-Developers-Academy/core-unit-2/intro-to-sql/activity-intro-to-sql.md

 ### !end-callout

-Now, determine SQL statements that can answer the following questions:
+Now, come up with SQL statements that can answer the following questions:

 - How many albums are there?
 - What are the titles and creators of all media published before 1970?